Tknott95/HaskpiDB/README.md

 # HaskpiDB
 Haskell middleman api to serve cardano-db-sync sql queries

+- prep this to get ready for open source

 @TODO
 - rig some haskpiDB api endpoints for use w/ unity
 - make a query for grabbing handles from asset_name